-This is a competitive fellowship program supported by North Carolina Space Grant in partnership with NASA, North Carolina Sea Grant in partnership with NOAA, and the State of North Carolina.
+This is a competitive fellowship program supported by NC Space Grant in partnership with NASA and North Carolina Sea Grant in partnership with NOAA and the State of North Carolina.
 Awards are based on scientific merit, adherence to the instructions of this RFP, availability of federal funds, and in recognition of high academic achievement and project results promise.

 Number of Fellowships

-Two Fellowships are anticipated for 2018-2019, subject to sufficient funding and quality of the applications.
+One fellowship is anticipated for 2020-21, subject to sufficient funding and quality of the received applications.

-Conducting a faculty-mentored research project relevant to this call for proposals; and
+Conducting a faculty-mentored research project relevant to this call for proposals

 Interested students must complete an online application.
 Undergraduate students may not apply for funding, but research projects that include undergraduate participation are encouraged.
 Please read all program guidelines, including applicant eligibility and reporting requirements, before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.
 The key components of the application are discussed in more detail below.

 Proposals should be uploaded as one PDF file via the North Carolina Space Grant application portal (click new user registration button to begin the application).
-Proposals must describe the research project, with Items 1 to 4 below totaling no more than four pages.
+Proposals must describe the research project, with items 1-5 below totaling no more than four pages.
 Item 7 should be no more than two pages.
-The proposal should be in 12-point, Times New Roman font, with one-inch margins.
+The proposal should be in 12-point, Times New Roman font, with 1-inch margins.
 Incomplete and late applications will not be accepted.

 Proposals must contain the following sections: